TYPE SPECIMEN PROJECT

 This version focuses on function over form.
 Make a type specimen that shows the typeface's formal qualities.
 Establishing a concise grid, a clear hierarchy, a balanced layout, a clarity of intention will make this design successful.
 In order to get you in the right mindset, think of this: you're trying to sell this typeface to a person who is looking for performance.
-This person is the Creative Director of a small publishing company.
-This person has a refined visual taste and design experience, so you're trying to show them how this typeface works in different typographic scenarios.
+This person is a Creative Director, has a refined visual taste and years of design experience.
+You're trying to show them how this typeface works in different typographic scenarios.
 Whether the typeface works best in large headlines or small lines of text.
 It’s you job to figure out, through testing, how to make your typeface looks its best.

 Version 2 — Form

 This version focuses on form over function.
 Make a type specimen that shows the typeface's more graphic qualities.
-All of the tip for success from version 1 apply to this version as well.
-In order to get you in the right mindset, think of this: you're trying to sell this typeface to a person who is looking for something unique that also performs.
-This person is the Senior Designer of a small publishing company.
-This person will be working directly with the typeface everyday.
-He is looking for something that is not only a workhorse but can also shine on a book cover, if necessary but not a requirement.
+All of the tip for success from version 1 apply to this version.
+In order to get you in the right mindset, think of this: you're trying to sell this typeface to a person who is looking for something unique.
+This person is a Senior Designer and will be working directly with the typeface everyday.
+They’re looking for something that is not only a workhorse but can also possibly shine on a book cover, if necessary but not a requirement.
 Showing that the typeface is versatile but also has charm—loud and quiet moments—will make this type specimen successful.

 Version 3 — Experimental

 This version focuses on personal expression.
 Make a type specimen that shows your taste as a designer.
 All of the tip for success from version 1 and 2 apply to this.
 In order to get you in the right mindset, think of this: The Creative Director and Senior Designer are almost sold on the typeface.
 However, they still want to see how far the typeface can be pushed (graphically speaking) before it stops working.
 Your task is to show them how you personally see this typeface being used.

 A mix of large and small size showings in playful compositions

 Fonts in Use